Inverted nipple: Causes

-Most common nipple variations that women are born with are caused by short ducts or a wide areola muscle sphincter.
+Most common inborn nipple variations are caused by short ducts or a wide areola muscle sphincter.

 Inverted nipples can also occur after sudden and major weight loss.

 Grade-3 inverted nipples of a 23-year-old female.

 Grading system

 The three grades of inverted nipples are defined on how easily the nipple may be protracted and the degree of fibrosis existent in the breast, as well as the damage it has caused on the milk ducts.

 Inverted nipple grade 1 refers to nipples that can easily be pulled out, by using finger pressure around the areola.
 The grade-1 inverted nipple maintains its projections and rarely retracts.
 Also, grade-1 inverted nipples may occasionally pop up without manipulation or pressure.
 Milk ducts are usually not compromised and breast feeding is possible.
 These are "shy nipples".
 It is believed to have minimal or no fibrosis.
 There is no soft-tissue deficiency of the nipple.
 The lactiferous duct should be normal without any retraction.

 Inverted nipple grade 2 is the nipple which can be pulled out, though not as easily as the grade 1, but which retracts after pressure is released.
 Breast feeding is usually possible, though it is more likely to be hard to get the baby to latch comfortably in the first weeks after birth; extra help may be needed.
 Grade 2 nipples have a moderate degree of fibrosis.
 The lactiferous ducts are mildly retracted, but do not need to be cut for the release of fibrosis.
 On histological examination, these nipples have rich collagenous stromata with numerous bundles of smooth muscle.

 Inverted nipple grade 3 describes a severely inverted and retracted nipple which can rarely be pulled out physically and which requires surgery to be protracted.
 Milk ducts are often constricted, and breast feeding is difficult, but not necessarily impossible.
 With good preparation and help, babies often can drink at the breast, and milk production is not affected; after breastfeeding, nipples often are less or no longer inverted.
 Women with grade-3 inverted nipples may also struggle with infections, rashes, or problems with nipple hygiene.
 The fibrosis is remarkable and lactiferous ducts are short and severely retracted.
 The bulk of soft tissue is markedly insufficient in the nipple.
 Histologically, atrophic terminal duct lobular units and severe fibrosis are seen.